 Akebia trifoliata is a strong-growing climber with leaves composed of three ovate, slightly lobed leaflets, often bronze-tinted when young.
 It grows up to 30 feet (9 m) long.
 Evergreen in mild winters loses its leaves in cold climates, but the twining woody branches are handsome even when bare.
 Flowers are deep purple in short racemes and followed by light purple fruits.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

-Plant the Chocolate Vine in the spring or fall, in average well-drained soil.
-If you wish to grow the fruits, plant at least two vines to increase the chances of pollination and fruiting.
+Plant the Chocolate Vine in the spring or fall in average, well-drained soil.
+If you wish to grow the fruits, plant at least two vines to increase pollination and fruiting chances.

 The Chocolate Vine will climb on supports or scramble up to 40 feet (12 m).
-Because of its vigorous growth habit, many gardeners prune the chocolate vine back to ground level in late winter to keep it in check.
+Many gardeners prune the chocolate vine back to ground level in late winter because of its vigorous growth habit to keep it in check.
 You can also lightly prune the vine to help it look tidy after flowering.

 Practice good stewardship of the land by not allowing Chocolate Vine to escape your landscape into neighboring woodland areas.
-In some areas it has displaced native plants with its dense vegetation.
-The vines have the potential to choke out small trees when left untended in wild areas… – See more at: How to Grow and Care for Chocolate Vine (Akebia quinata)
+In some areas, it has displaced native plants with its dense vegetation.
+The vines have the potential to choke out small trees when left untended in wild areas.

 - Back to genus Akebia